huangsam/huangsam.github.io/README.md

 ### Create build

-Run the following to recompile the `dist` assets:
+Recompile the `dist` assets for development:

     yarn dev:build

+Or recompile the `dist` assets for production:

+    yarn prod:build

 Feel free to review the final output by opening up `index.html`.